 Apply the least privilege rule.

-Give each user and service only the access it needs — nothing more.
+Also, give each user and service only the access it needs — nothing more.
 Of course, this limits the damage if one account gets hacked.
 It’s a core part of Zero Trust thinking, too.

 4

-Keep your containers secure.
+Keep your boxs secure.

 5